JoiRichi/CLASV/README.md

 Learn how the data was preprocessed here: [LASV_ML_Manuscript_Data](https://github.com/JoiRichi/LASV_ML_manuscript_data).
 Training process here [Notebook Link](https://colab.research.google.com/drive/1G0lEjuvPR07bcb181Rfhm-S0WenMFSmR).

 ## Customization

-It is possible to use your own custom sequences using the same process.
+This pipeline has the ability to process multiple FASTA files containing multiple sequences with proficiency and speed.
+It is recommended that multiple FASTA files are concatenated into one; however, this is not compulsory, especially if the projects are different.
+By default, the pipeline finds all files with the extension `.fasta` in the **raw_data** folder and tries to find LASV GPC sequences in the files.
+You can either move your FASTA files into this folder (recommended) or copy the PATH of the folder containing your sequences and use it as `raw_seq_folder` in the `config.yaml` file.

+To ensure Snakemake has a memory of what files have been checked, intermediary files are created for all files checked, even if they contain no GPC sequences.
+However, those files would be empty.

+### Important Outputs

+At the end of the run, you can check the **predictions** folder for the CSV files containing the predictions per sample.
+A visualization of the prediction can be found in the **visuals** folder.
+Open the HTML files in a browser.
+The images are high quality and reactive, allowing you to hover over them to see more information.

 For further details, please refer to the respective notebooks and repositories linked above.
+You can also leave a comment for help regarding the pipeline.